parvez-k0/Customer-Segmentation/README.md

 ## Results derived from Visualizations:

-1.Target group will be Cluster 1 which has Highest spending score and high annual Income
+1. Target group will be **Cluster 1** which has **Highest spending score and high annual Income**.

-2.Approx 54% of Cluster 1 shoppers are females.
+2. Approx **54% of Cluster 1** shoppers are **females**.
 We should look these customers to attract and made them purchase more by doing marketing campaings and targeting popular items for these customers.

-3.Cluster 2 is a great opportunity to market them to the customers for sales event on popular items.
+3.  **Cluster 2** is a great opportunity to market them to the customers for sales event on popular items.

 The data has nearly gaussian distribution.